Strider-CD/strider/README.md

 `Strider` can be deployed to Heroku easily, with minimal configuration, using a free MongoDB database add-on from MongoLab and a free SMTP server add-on from SendGrid or MailGun.

-Note: At this this time due to Heroku platform restrictions, Sauce Labs tests can not run correctly when Strider is deployed on Heroku.
+*Note*: At this this time due to Heroku platform restrictions, Sauce Labs tests can not run correctly when Strider is deployed on Heroku.
 Heroku have a fix which removes this restriction, but it is unknown when they will make it available to the general public.